Western Cape Information | Conference Venues Western Cape | Conference Centres | Conferences Western Cape

 Click here for Conference Centres in the Western Cape

 The capital of the Western Cape is Cape Town which is home to the well known Table Mountain.
 Most of the Western Cape falls within the Cape Fold Belt, a range of sandstone folded mountains that range in height from 1000m to 2300m.
-The valleys between ranges are generally very fertile.
-The far interior of the Western Cape forms part of the Karoo Basin and is generally arid and hilly.
-The coastal areas of Western Cape range from sandy between capes, to rocky to steep and mountainous in places.
+The valleys between ranges are very fertile.
+The far interior of the Western Cape forms part of the Karoo Basin and is mostly dry and hilly.
+The coastal areas of Western Cape range from sandy between capes to rocky to steep and mountainous in places.

-The Western Cape vegetation is diverse with more plant species occurring on Table Mountain than the entire United Kingdom.
-It is characterised by various types of shrubs, thousands of flowering plant species and some small trees.
-The arid interior of the Western Cape is dominated by drought-resistant shrubbery.
-The West Coast and Little Karoo areas are semi-arid regions and are typified by many species of succulents and drought-resistant shrubs and acacia trees.
-The Garden Route is extremely lush, with temperate rainforest covering many areas adjacent to the coast and along the mountain ranges.
+Vegetation is also extremely diverse.
+The Cape Foral Kingdom, one of the world's seven floral kingdoms is almost exclusively endemic to the province.
+Fynbos covers most of the area and is extremely diverse, with more plant species occurring on Table Mountain than the entire United Kingdom.
+The arid interior is dominated by Karoo drought-resistant shrubbery.
+The Little Karoo and West Coast regions of the Western Cape are semiarid regions and are typified by many species of acacia trees, succulents and drought-resistant shrubs.
+The Garden Route region of the province is particularly lush, with temperate rainforest covering many areas adjacent to the coast and along the mountain ranges.

-The Western Cape of South Africa is generally divided into the following regions: West Coast, Cape Town Metro, The Winelands, Breede River Valley, Karoo, Overberg and Garden Route.
+The Western Cape of South Africa is divided into the following regions: Cape Town Metro, The Winelands, Breede River Valley, Karoo, Overberg, West Coast and Garden Route.

 Attractions of the Western Cape